HOME / MEDITERRANEAN / RECIPES / SPECIAL DIETS / VEGAN / VEGETARIAN / GLUTEN-FREE / SNACK / CARAMELIZED APPLES

 Can I store caramelized apples for later use?

 Absolutely.
 Let them cool completely, then store in an airtight container in the fridge for up to 3–4 days.
-Reheat gently in a pan or microwave before serving
+Reheat gently in a pan or microwave before serving.

 What apples are best for caramelizing?